nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 | Street Light Issue- Address         	| Aircraft Noise Complaint              	|
 | Street Light Issue- Address         	| Rodent Baiting/Rat Complaint          	|

-Integrating these two variables in the same table seems possible, but we have a decision to make - we can either combine the two variables and leave the semantic value with low homogeneity, or we can create something like a controlled vocabulary for describing the type of 311 request being made and then clean the data so that each value is transformed to be compliant with our vocabulary.
-For example, `Street Light Issue - Address` in the Austin table, and `Sign Repair Request` both have to do with a report being made about public signage.
+Integrating these two variables in the same table seems possible, but we have a decision to make: We can either combine the two variables and leave the semantic value with low homogeneity, or we can create something like a controlled vocabulary for describing the type of 311 request being made and then normalize the data so that each value is transformed to be compliant with our vocabulary.
+For example, `Street Light Issue - Address` in the Austin table, and `Sign Repair Request` in the Chicago table both have to do with a report being made about public signage.
 We could create a broad category like `Public Signage` and then transform (that is, change the values) accordingly.
 But, we have only determined this step is possible by comparing the two variables directly.

 When we determine there is a variable homogeneity that matches our intended integration goal we can then take a curation action.
+But, it is only through modeling, exploring observational depth, and investigating variable homogeneity that we can arrive at any one proper curation decision.
+It's worth noting that the first two precursors - modeling and observational depth - don't require us to necessarily have a goal in mind.
+We can start to engage in these activities before we quite know exactly what, or why we are going to integrate two tables.
+It is at the final step, variable homogeneity, that we start to formalize our goals and optimize our decisions as a result.

 ### Horizontal and Vertical Table Integration
-Thus far we've described precursors to integrating data tables.
-Once we've taken these steps we're left with the practical step of actually combining the two tables.
-Generally, there are two types of table integrations that can be made: Horizontal and Vertical Integration.
-In practice, combining tables is rather trivial based on the steps we've taken to prepare data for integration.
+Thus far we've described precursors to making decisions and preparing data for integration.
+Once we've taken these steps we're left with the practical task of combining the two tables.
+Generally, there are two types of table combinations that can be made: Horizontal and Vertical Integration.

 #### Horizontal data integration

 Horizontal data integration is necessary when we have the same set of observations, but multiple variables *scattered* across two tables.
-By performing a horizontal data integration we make the table *wider* by adding new variables for each observation.
+By performing a horizontal data integration we make a table *wider* by adding new variables for each observation.
 If you have any experience with databases this is also referred to as a **join**.
-To horizontally integrate data we perform `left_joins` or `right_joins`
+To horizontally integrate data we perform `left_joins` or `right_joins`.

-To accurately perform a horizontal data integration manually - that is copying between two datasets - it is necessary to make sure that each dataset has a shared variable (you can copy one variable between the two datasets if they do not already share one) and then simply align the two variables to complete the integration.
+To accurately perform a horizontal data integration manually - that is copying and pasting between two datasets - it is necessary to make sure that each dataset has a shared variable (you can copy one variable between the two datasets if they do not already share one).
+When we copy and paste one table into another, we can then simply align the two shared variables to complete the integration.

 I am also going to show you how how to perform a horizontal data integration using `R` ...
 You do not have to follow these steps unless you are interested.
 To follow along you should download and install [RStudio](https://rstudio.com/products/rstudio/download/) (select the RStudio Desktop free installation).
 These example comes from friends running the [Lost Stats](https://github.com/LOST-STATS) project.